Want to know how to build a successful freelance design career? Get exclusive tips from the experts, including designer Jessica Walsh.

 While everyone has their own design style and personal brand, when breaking into design, most people choose one of two paths – either in-house or freelance.
 Due to benefits such as flexibility, creative control, and financial freedom – as well as the recent global move to remote work – more and more designers are opting for the latter.

 If you need a hand getting your freelance design career off the ground, we’ve collated eight essential tips from an impressive array of industry experts on how to stand out in this ultra competitive industry.
 This includes exclusive advice from internationally acclaimed designer Jessica Walsh, as well as leading art directors, packaging designers and more.
-So whether you’re looking for more freelance graphic design jobs, advice on how to become a freelance graphic designer, or want to learn how to start a freelance graphic design career, you’ve come to the right place.
+So whether you’re looking for more freelance graphic design jobs, advice on how to become a freelance graphic designer, graphic design tools, or want to learn how to start a freelance graphic design career, you’ve come to the right place.

 Ready to find out the secret to a freelance design success?
 Read on to discover top tips for boosting your profile from some of the most prominent designers in the biz.

 Founder and creative director of world-renowned design agency &Walsh, 35-year-old Jessica Walsh is one of the most influential graphic designers of the modern age.
 Her designs and illustrations have been featured in various publications, including the New York Times and New York Times Magazine, and she’s worked with huge celebrities and brands from Jay-Z to Levi’s.

 After earning her Bachelor of Fine Arts from the Rhode Island School of Design (RISD) in 2008, Jessica worked alongside fellow designer Stefan Sagmeister at the New York design studio they co-founded together, Sagmeister & Walsh, for almost a decade.
 She’s since founded her own company &Walsh – a creative branding agency that delivers modern, bold and vibrant designs with retro influences.